plymouthvan/CalDAV-Availability-Aggregator/README.md

     # Generate one with: openssl rand -hex 32
     ENCRYPTION_KEY=your-super-secret-32-byte-encryption-key

     # ID of the Google Calendar to sync to.
-Defaults to "primary".
-    # Find this in your Google Calendar settings.
-    GOOGLE_CALENDAR_ID=primary
+    # IMPORTANT: Create a dedicated, empty calendar and use its ID here.
+Do NOT use your "Primary" calendar.
+    # The service will refuse to start on first run if the calendar is not empty.
+    GOOGLE_CALENDAR_ID=your-dedicated-calendar-id@group.calendar.google.com

     # Path to the database file inside the container.
     # It's recommended to leave this as the default.